 So much rhododendron!
 You can really see why it's West Virginia's state flower.

 Towards the end of the trail, you'll enter a rhododendron thicket.

 Once you've entered the thicket, you're almost to the overlook.

 This is the most difficult part of the trail because you'll be stepping over lots of rhododendron roots.
 But the thicket isn't very long.

 The path will clear suddenly, and you'll walk out onto a rocky shelf with a breathtaking view of the historic New River Gorge Bridge.

-Once we reached the overlook, we rested, ate a snack, and smiled happily as we looked out at the gorge.
+Once we reached the overlook, we took some time, ate a snack, and relaxed as we looked out at the gorge.

 Finally we hiked back out — happy, tired, and ready for our next hike!

 The New River Gorge area has a lot to offer — here are 10 things to do during your stay!